Updated for 2017!

 During each Super Stars of Science event, guests can participate in free events around the park.
 There are also special programs for season pass holders.
 Super stars include paleontologists, authors, paleo artists, puppeteers and conservationists.
 Guests can enjoy shows in the various tents around Field Station as well as fun hands-on learning activities that coincide with the theme.
 This is on top of all the amazing free shows and programs already offered all day at Field Station.

-We recently attended Super Stars of Science on Saturday, July 9th.
+Last summer, we attended Super Stars of Science on Saturday.
 We were lucky enough to meet and learn from paleontologist Michael Everhart.
 Author of Oceans of Kansas, Mr. Everhart shared with guests his firsthand knowledge about marine fossils found in Kansas.
 In addition to seeing pictures of these prehistoric creatures, we were also able to examine real fossils.
 Mr. Everhart also offered opportunities for guests to ask questions which I fully took advantage of.

 As part of Super Stars of Science, Michael Everhart had his own tent located near the entrance of the park (right after the Apatosaurus).
 Throughout the day, guests were able to gain insight into the world of paleontology from Mr. Everhart while looking at amazing pictures hung around the tent.
 Guests were also able to see real fossils displayed on the table.

 Also as part of the Super Stars of Science event, Mr. Everhart offered 3 presentations for guests to watch and participate in.
 Two shows were in the North Tent, and one show was in the Commander’s Tent.
 During each show, guests learned all about prehistoric sea creatures and how they once lived in the ocean where the state of Kansas now resides.
 Each guest was also provided a raffle ticket and entered to win an autographed copy of his book.
 During the first presentation we attended, my mother won the book which my son very proudly claimed ownership over!